 - The were one of the few bluegrass bands of the period to record for a major record label.
 In 1963, they released their signature recording The Country Style of the Dixie Gentlemen (United Artists).

 - 1963, they also recorded two albums for Time Records under the name The Blue Ridge Mountain Boys: “Hootenanny N Bluegrass” and “Blue Grass Back Home.”

 - Jake Landers wrote several songs that became classics, such as “Walk Softly on This Heart of Mine” and “This Is the Girl I Love.”
 He is a former member of Bill Monroe’s Blue Grass Boys.

 - Herschel Sizemore also worked with Del McCoury, The Shenandoah Cut-Ups and the Bluegrass Cardinals.
 He also led his own band and was featured in a documentary film about his life titled Mandolin in B.

 - Rual Yarbrough also worked with Bill Monroe’s Blue Grass Boys in the 1970’s.
 He died in 2010.

-- Landers continued to perform and record with his own band in Muscle Shoals, Alabama.
-He died in 2018.
+- Landers continued to perform and record with his own band in Muscle Shoals, Alabama until his death in 2018.